Summit Metro Parks Bike & Hike Trail

 The Bike & Hike Trail is part of the Summit Metro Parks system.
 It is a paved multi-use trail consisting of two main sections:

 - A northern spur of about 10 miles.
 The northern end connects to the Cleveland Metroparks All Purpose Trail at Alexander Rd in the Bedford Reservation.
 The southern end is near the intersection of Rt 8 and Rt 303, between the city of Hudson and the village of Peninsula.
 The highlight of this section is Brandywine Falls.
-View on RideSpot.

 - A southern loop of about 20 miles, passing through sections of Hudson, Stow, Silver Lake, Munroe Falls, and near Kent.
 This loop is a combination of dedicated path and a marked route on public streets (see route maps below).

-You can find more detailed information on this trail, including a map, mileages, and trailheard parking locations at the Bike & Hike Trail, Summit Metro Parks web page.
+You can find more detailed information on this trail, including a map, mileages, and trailhead parking locations at the Bike & Hike Trail, Summit Metro Parks web page.
 Look for information on trail closures and other alerts on the Summit Metro Parks Alerts page.

 You can travel between the Bike & Hike Trail and the Ohio & Erie Canal Towpath Trail using the Carriage Trail Connector.